British Rail Class 35: Model railways

 In 1966, Hornby Railways launched its first version of the BR Class 35 (Hymek) in OO gauge.
+It has also been produced by Heljan and released under the EFE Rail label.

 In 1970, Tri-ang added a Hymek to their 0 gauge battery-powered 'Big Big Train' toy series.
 This was made in two self-coloured plastic bodies, neither matching actual locomotive liveries.
 One was in the blue and white electric locomotive livery, lighter in colour than Rail Blue and labelled on the body sides as 'Blue Flier', then another in bright yellow.
 Mark 2 passenger coaches were also available in a set with it.
 The Big Big Train range only lasted a few years, from 1966 to 1972.

 In 2007, Dapol introduced a Class 35 model for British N gauge.
 The model was produced as D7023 in two-tone BR green livery with full yellow cab ends, D7008 in two-tone BR green with yellow warning panels, D7066 in two-tone green only, and D7011 in BR blue with full yellow cab ends.